-Hibiscus are deciduous shrubs with dark green leaves; the plants can grow to 15 feet tall in frost-free areas.
-Flowers may be up to 6 inches diameter, with colors ranging from yellow to peach to red.
-Hibiscus can be planted singly or grown as a hedge plant; they can also be pruned into a single-stemmed small tree.
-The flowers are attractive to butterflies and hummingbirds.
+Hibiscuses are deciduous or evergreen shrubs.
+The plants can grow to 15 feet tall in frost-free areas.
+Hibiscuses can be planted singly or grown as hedge plants; they can also be pruned into a single-stemmed small tree.

 Special features of hibiscus

 Hibiscuses are well-known for attracting a myriad of pollinators, like hummingbirds, bees, butterflies, bees, and other beneficial insects.

 Select a site with full sun and well-drained soil.
 Hibiscuses also adapt well to growing in containers.
 If you are growing the plant from seed, you may want to gradually harden off the young plant to ensure that it gets used to sunlight.

 Plant hibiscuses in spring, summer, or fall, spacing plants 3 to 6 feet apart.
 Dig a hole only as deep as the root ball and 2 to 3 times as wide.
 If your soil is in very poor condition, amend the soil you've removed from the hole with a small amount of compost.
 Otherwise don't amend it at all.
 Carefully remove the plant from the container and set it in the hole.
 Fill the hole half full with soil, then water it well to settle the soil and eliminate air pockets.
 Let the water drain, then fill the remainder of hole with soil and water thoroughly.